-Welcome to this website offering a diocesan family resources to encourage and support the families in our communities as well as offer signposts to where materials and resources to support the family and to support married life can be found.
+These pages are offering a diocesan family resources to encourage and support the families in our communities as well as offer signposts to where materials and resources to support the family, and to support married life, can be found.
 There may be nothing new here other than simple signposts taking you to the tremendous amount that there is available on the web.

-This initiative flows from our diocesan guidelines, Called to be a people of hope.
-As a diocesan community we sought to give honour, dignity, respect and worth to the family and to those who live out the vocation of marriage.
-In our guidelines we said:
+This initiative flows from our diocesan guidelines, Called to be a People of Hope and finds an echo in our diocesan vision A Future Full of Hope.
+As a diocesan community we seek to give honour, dignity, respect and worth to the family and to those who live out the vocation of marriage.

 Our guiding principle was to reflect upon the mystery of God become one of us, born into the Family of Nazareth.
 His birth “consecrated the family as the basic and ordinary way of his meeting with humanity.”
 God reveals himself in the beauty and the ordinariness of family life.

 These pages will offer you thought, reflection, tools, materials and resources that may just deepen your own awareness of the wonder and dignity of the family.
 It may be that these pages enable you to find answers to questions you may have; it may be that you are looking for help or support; it may be that you need something or someone to refer to.
 Hopefully, there’s enough here to guide your thinking, your praying and your searching.
 If not, then get in touch with us here in our Diocesan offices.

 “No one is without a family in this world: the Church is a home and family for everyone, especially those who ‘labour and are heavy laden’.”
 Familiaris Consortio, 85